Agnes Fay Morgan: Early years

 Even among women in academia, Morgan was unusual in that she came from an immigrant family of modest means.
 In many ways, Morgan was also atypical as a home economist.
 She disliked cooking and housekeeping, and her style of dress was generally described as "dowdy" for the first two decades of her time at Berkeley.
 Since women could not access most parts of the existing Berkeley Faculty Club, Morgan helped to establish the Women's Faculty Club on campus.
 It was used as a meeting place for lunches and dinners as well as a residence for female faculty members and campus visitors.

 Morgan's department always faced financial struggles in an era before much federal research funding was available.
-To raise funds, Morgan provided food service educational courses to teachers, nurses and other participants.
-These classes ultimately weakened the department's reputation at the university, as school officials viewed the training as vocational and considered it to be beneath the standards of the university.
+To raise funds, Morgan provided food service educational courses to teachers, nurses and other participants, but these classes ultimately weakened the department's standing within the school, as university officials viewed the training as vocational and considered it to be beneath the standards of the university.
 Because of this, Morgan was prohibited from accepting industry funding for research and the university provided her with very little space to conduct her research work.
-Adding to the difficulty of the situation was the fact that university officials had previously criticized Morgan for maintaining academic standards that were too high for a home economics program.
+Adding to the difficulty of the situation was that university officials had previously criticized Morgan for maintaining academic standards that were too high for a home economics program.

 The issue of offering vocational training was part of a larger challenge for Morgan in her first few years at the university.
 Because of the school's status as a land-grant university, the program was required to follow California State Department of Education directives to produce graduates trained as teachers, agricultural extension specialists and dietitians.
 However, Benjamin Ide Wheeler, president of the university in the early 20th century, saw those fields as vocations, and he encouraged Morgan to continue her focus on science.